 - Caps on damages

-The deadline to file a medical malpractice lawsuit also varies on when you knew or should have known about your injury, which is explained later in this article.
+The deadline for filing your medical malpractice lawsuit depends on when you knew or should have known about your injury or illness.
+Per S.C.
+Ann §15-3-545, the general limitations are:

 Before you can file a medical malpractice lawsuit, you have to file two documents with the state court system: